ikramshabbir/ANSARI-MD/CONTRIBUTING.md

 Use a bug issue (or the bug template) and include:

-- X-Asena / Node / OS versions
+- IKRAM / Node / OS versions
 - Baileys version (`package.json`)
 - Steps to reproduce
 - Expected vs actual behaviour